nealrs/wwalexa/readme.md

 [Listen a recording from June 16th](https://wakey.io/alexa_audio/2017-06-16.mp3).

 I haven't certified my skill yet, so that's why you can't subscribe to it -- but trust the video demo.

+## Motivation

+AlexaFeed was an itch I had to scratch, motivated by a few things:

+1. My video project, Wakey Wakey](http://wakey.io), wasn't getting enough traction and required too much production time for each episode.
+It was time to explore different formats

+2. Blogging is boring, RSS is basically dead, and it seems like nobody reads beyond the headlines anymore.

+3. Podcasts are having a moment (again?), but producing &amp; distributing them is this endless chain of steps.

+4. Alexa has big market penetration among my friends & family.
+It's an excellent distribution platform for content, but most people use it for setting timers, listening to music, and checking the weather.

+5. Alexa's Flash Briefings are a first class feature, and support both text & audio briefings.
+And yet, there are very few orgs & content creators targeting this platform.

+6. I previously wrote a [Jekyll -> Flash Briefing plugin](https://gist.github.com/nealrs/e6985003ca56cc6f8c980efbb0d0e670), so you can _listen_ to your blog.

+7. Amazon recently introduced metrics for Flash Briefings.

+8. I noticed the upcoming Echo Show will support _video_ Flash Briefings...

+So, after ruminating on all that, I thought: what if me, Steve, and Richard (my other Wakey Wakey collaborators) could produce new content on our own, and then publish it to Alexa without ever having to touch a computer?

+Well, it used to be (and probably still is?) common practice for field reporters to call in their stories to the newsroom.

+You've probably you've seen it in _The Wire_ and similar journalism driven movies.
+Some super excited dude in a bar calls a grizzled vet in the newsroom to phone in a hot tip and just starts reciting new copy.

+So I created a digital newsroom, where approved reporters can call in stories, set an air date, and schedule them.
+And  then, on the appropriate day, content is published automatically to Alexa, where subscribers can "read" the news by asking for their flash briefing.

+So I guess it's like an audio newspaper?
+And with some code tweaks, you could support multiple news items a day, or replace the audio midway through the day for a "late edition."

 ## Calling in Updates